kessler/node-loadbalance/readme.md

 ```

 ### pick()
-Pick is called without any arguments and will always return an object which is a member of the pool.
+`pick()` is called without any arguments and will always return an object which is a member of the pool according to the pool's selection strategy

 ## Engines